Consider a non-standard dice that gives six equally likely result... | Channels for Pearson+

 10. Sequences, Induction, and Probability Probability

 Consider a non-standard dice that gives six equally likely results when it is rolled: 7, 8, 9, 10, 11, and 12.
-Find out the probability of the outcomes being not less than 9.
+Find out the probability of the outcomes, either a prime number or greater than 10.

 Consider a non-standard dice that gives six equally likely results when it is rolled: 7, 8, 9, 10, 11, and 12.
-Find out the probability of the outcomes being not less than 9.
+Find out the probability of the outcomes, either a prime number or greater than 10.

 ANSWERS OPTIONS